fecgov/openFEC/README.md

 where both `source` and `dest` are valid PostgreSQL connection strings.

-To update the version-controlled test subset after rebuilding, run
+To update the version-controlled test subset after rebuilding, run:

 ```
 invoke dump <source> data/subset.dump